Jonnie Peacock, star of the Paralympics, excited by return

 Eight months on, it is back to reality.
 At a windswept Loughborough, the 19-year-old is limbering up on the training track.
 Showers are scudding across the skyline.

+Peacock will line up in the 100m against the USA's double Paralympic medallist Blake Leeper, South Africa's Arnu Fourie and Dutchman Ronald Hertog, while Alan Oliveira, the Brazilian who beat Oscar Pistorius to 200m gold in London, will race in the longer sprint as Paralympians take part in the Great CityGames in Manchester for the first time.

-He sums up his feelings as "excited nerves".
+Peacock sums up his feelings as "excited nerves".
 "It doesn't feel like eight months," he adds.
-"I'm looking forward to getting back out there - but I'm anxious to know what sort of shape I'm in.
+"I'm looking forward to getting back out there, but I'm anxious to know what sort of shape I'm in.

 The uncertainty is a result of ankle surgery - "it just needed a good clean out" - and his new blade, which bucks the current trend by being slightly shorter than his previous one.